| Networking and Breed Research Networking with Others You may not have thought of networking as being

 owning your new pet.
 You can research on the internet, by talking

 to owners and breeders, and by visiting the section about dogs in your local library.
+Learning about the history of your breed can be

 an enlightening experience.
 Whether you have interest in such